rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > Intuitively speaking, it seems likely that overly predictable play is boring and overly unpredictable play chaotic.

-Cool, that answers that.
+Checks out.
+Boring means that something is predictable, which means there's nothing more for your mind to learn about it.
+Infants laugh outrageously at things that are mundane for us olds.

 > Infants, for example, seem to be guided by the so-called “Goldilocks principle” in their preference for visual stimuli which are neither too simple nor too complex

+It's wild to see what entertains an infant!
+Stimuli!

-(I'm cutting a lot of the citations, there's a lot more backing up these claims in the actual paper)
+(btw, I'm cutting a lot of the citations, there's a lot more backing up these claims in the actual paper)

 > The immersive experience of “flow,” characteristic of playful states, tends to occur during tasks which are just within reach of one’s ability

 Ooh, wasn't expecting to see flow in this paper!
 What a nice surprise.
+I don't know that 'fun' is the same thing as flow, but it's interesting that the authors posit a relationship.
+Imo, flow can be more boring, play almost definitionally can't be boring.

 > play frequently involves self-handicapping behavior, like hopscotch, where individuals deliberately make already learned tasks harder and thus more surprising for themselves

 I sometimes analogize learning exercises to resistance training, where you impose some artificial constraints on your movements to get some benefit.
 Now I'm gonna switch my go-to analogy to hopscotch, since it's so vivid and fun!

+Imposing constraints on yourself to make something harder is super characteristic of play, and it feels weird that I didn't see it until now!

 > in a recent study on play and fear, where older children and adult visitors to a haunted attraction were equipped with heart rate monitors and asked to report on their experience (Andersen et al., 2020) [...] self-reported enjoyment had an inverted U-shaped relationship with self-reported fear